aseba/php-instagram-lib/README.md

 #PHPIRT
-## PHP Instagram Real Time api implementation
+## PHP Instagram Real Time API implementation

 ###Disclaimer
 This an in ultra-alpha library, but it works.
-It's just a piece of code I've created to play along with the Instagram Real Time API
+It's just a piece of code I've created to play along with the [Instagram Real Time API](http://instagram.com/developer/realtime/)

 ### Required libraries
 You'll need to have the curl library installed along with PHP.